rewe-digital/frost/README.md

 You can use the following configuration in your `build.gradle` file:
 ```
 frost {
     // FROST working directory.
-Relative directories are being considerd relative to the project directory.
-Default is 'frost'
+Relative directories are being considerd relative to the root project directory.
+Default is 'frost'.
     frostWorkingDirectory = "uiTest"

     // Directory in which to store the cached Galen binary.
 Relative directories are being considerd relative to the project directory.
 Default is '<USER_HOME>/.frost'